ultralytics/ultralytics/docs/en/help/contributing.md

 ## Code of Conduct

-All contributors are expected to adhere to the [Code of Conduct](code_of_conduct.md) to ensure a welcoming and inclusive environment for everyone.
+All contributors must adhere to the [Code of Conduct](code_of_conduct.md) to ensure a welcoming and inclusive environment for everyone.

 ## Contributing via Pull Requests

 We welcome contributions in the form of pull requests.
-To make the review process smoother, please follow these guidelines:
+To streamline the review process, please follow these guidelines:

-1. **[Fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)**: Fork the Ultralytics YOLO repository to your own GitHub account.
+1. **[Fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)**: Fork the Ultralytics YOLO repository to your GitHub account.

 2. **[Create a branch](https://docs.github.com/en/desktop/making-changes-in-a-branch/managing-branches-in-github-desktop)**: Create a new branch in your forked repository with a descriptive name for your changes.

-3. **Make your changes**: Make the changes you want to contribute.
-Ensure that your changes follow the coding style of the project and do not introduce new errors or warnings.
+3. **Make your changes**: Ensure that your changes follow the project's coding style and do not introduce new errors or warnings.

-4. **[Test your changes](https://github.com/ultralytics/ultralytics/tree/main/tests)**: Test your changes locally to ensure that they work as expected and do not introduce new issues.
+4. **[Test your changes](https://github.com/ultralytics/ultralytics/tree/main/tests)**: Test your changes locally to ensure they work as expected and do not introduce new issues.

 5. **[Commit your changes](https://docs.github.com/en/desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project-in-github-desktop)**: Commit your changes with a descriptive commit message.
-Make sure to include any relevant issue numbers in your commit message.
+Include any relevant issue numbers in your commit message.

 6. **[Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)**: Create a pull request from your forked repository to the main Ultralytics YOLO repository.
-In the pull request description, provide a clear explanation of your changes and how they improve the project.
+Provide a clear explanation of your changes and how they improve the project.

 ### CLA Signing

-Before we can accept your pull request, you need to sign a [Contributor License Agreement (CLA)](CLA.md).
-This is a legal document stating that you agree to the terms of contributing to the Ultralytics YOLO repositories.
-The CLA ensures that your contributions are properly licensed and that the project can continue to be distributed under the AGPL-3.0 license.
+Before we can accept your pull request, you must sign a [Contributor License Agreement (CLA)](CLA.md).
+This legal document ensures that your contributions are properly licensed and that the project can continue to be distributed under the AGPL-3.0 license.

 To sign the CLA, follow the instructions provided by the CLA bot after you submit your PR and add a comment in your PR saying:

 ```
-I have read the CLA Document and I sign the CLA
+I have read the CLA Document and I sign the CLA.
 ```

 ### Google-Style Docstrings

-When adding new functions or classes, please include a [Google-style docstring](https://google.github.io/styleguide/pyguide.html) to provide clear and concise documentation for other developers.
-This will help ensure that your contributions are easy to understand and maintain.
+When adding new functions or classes, include a [Google-style docstring](https://google.github.io/styleguide/pyguide.html) to provide clear and concise documentation for other developers.
+This helps ensure your contributions are easy to understand and maintain.

 !!!
 Example "Example Docstrings"

     === "Google-style"

          This example shows a Google-style docstring.
-Note that both input and output `types` must always be enclosed by parentheses, i.e. `(bool)`.
+Note that both input and output `types` must always be enclosed by parentheses, i.e., `(bool)`.
          ```python
          def example_function(arg1, arg2=4):
              """